luthfiadityaa/SimeDarby-Wiki/Basic-Design/Host-Interfaces/Planned-Storage.md

 [[_TOC_]]

-# PlannedStorageReceive
+# StoragePlanPkgDataLoader
-This is the module to receive planned storage data from SAP.
+This is the module to receive planned storage PKG data from SAP.
 SAP will send the planned storage data on the response.

 # DFD